Cardiff University: University college

-In 1931, the School of Medicine, founded as part of the college in 1893 along with the Departments of Anatomy, Physiology, Pathology, Pharmacology, was split off to form the Welsh National School of Medicine, which was renamed in 1984 the University of Wales College of Medicine.
+In 1931, the medical school, founded as part of the college in 1893 along with the departments of anatomy, physiology, pathology and pharmacology, was split off to form the Welsh National School of Medicine, renamed the University of Wales College of Medicine in 1984.

-In 1972, the institution was renamed University College Cardiff.
+The University College of South Wales and Monmouthshire was renamed University College, Cardiff in 1972.

 1988 merger

-In 1988, University College Cardiff underwent financial difficulties, and a declaration of insolvency was considered.
-This led to a merger with the University of Wales Institute of Science and Technology (UWIST), to form the University of Wales College of Cardiff.
-The Principal of the new institution was Sir Aubrey Trotman-Dickenson, who had been the principal of UWIST.
+In 1988, University College Cardiff ran into financial difficulties and a declaration of insolvency was considered.
+This led to a merger with the University of Wales Institute of Science and Technology (UWIST) to form the University of Wales College of Cardiff.
+The principal of the new institution was Sir Aubrey Trotman-Dickenson, who had been the principal of UWIST.
 After changes to the constitution in 1996, its name was changed to the University of Wales, Cardiff.

 In the early 1990s, the university's computer systems served as the home for The Internet Movie Database.